cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - `component` - the affected Atmos component in the stack
 - `component_type` - the type of the component (`terraform` or `helmfile`)
 - `stack` - the affected Atmos stack
-- `spacelift_stack` - the affected Spacelift stack
+- `spacelift_stack` - the affected Spacelift stack.
+It will be included only if the Spacelift workspace is enabled for the Atmos component in the
+  Atmos stack in the `settings.spacelift.workspace_enabled` config
 - `affected` - shows what was changed for the component.
 The possible values are:

   - `stack.vars` - the `vars` component section in the stack config has been modified